 As stated on the IRS website, you have the following rights if you get audited:

 There are a wide variety of tax audit penalties that can be assigned after an audit is conducted.
 This includes penalties for understating your taxes, overstating pension liabilities, and understating gifts or estates.
 The amount of the penalty will vary depending on your income, the discrepancy between returns, and other factors.
 In 2018, the average penalty in a by-mail audit was $6,356 while in-person audits resulted in approximately $26,307 in penalties.

 In that case, you can request an Audit Reconsideration before you pay any taxes, penalties, or interest that you plan to dispute.
 If you already paid the penalty and then decide to disagree with the audit results, you can request a refund along with the Audit Reconsideration.
 If your Audit Reconsideration request is denied, you can request an Offer in Compromise.
 Although there is a low chance of the IRS issuing this, an Offer in Compromise settles your tax obligation for a fraction of the actual amount owed.

 You don’t need to be nervous, frustrated, or scared about an IRS Tax Audit.
 If you received an IRS Tax Audit notice and don’t know where to start, call Sheppard Law Offices.
 Remember, in many cases, you were selected at random and not because of any wrongdoing.

 At Sheppard Law Offices, we work with individuals and businesses nationwide who are facing IRS Tax Audits.
-We have 5 locations located in Ohio, all staffed with teams of professional tax attorneys that are up to date with all current tax law information.
-Visit us or call one of our locations in Columbus, Newark, Mount Vernon, Akron, and Canton, Ohio.
-Call (877) 505-9455 today!
+We have 3 locations located in Ohio, all staffed with teams of professional tax attorneys that are up to date with all current tax law information.
+Visit us or call one of our locations in Columbus, Newark, and Mount Vernon, Ohio.
+Call (614) 523-3106 today!